openeyes/Docker/README.md

 Rename the file from okta.cert to sso.cert and put it in the Docker/web Folder Run `docker-compose up`, then the certificate will exist in the docker secret.

+# Adding Client Secret for OIDC authentication for Single-Sign-On
+OpenID Connect (OIDC) Authentication requires client id and client secret in order to request access token with user credentials.
+Client ID is a public identifier and so is safe to be set using docker environment variables.
+But since client secret is a private key that is shared only between authorization server and the application, it is recommended to set it using docker secrets.

+To set OIDC client secret using docker secrets, copy the client secret from the OpenID Connect Provider in the `oe_client_secret` file under Docker/web and set the encoding to UTF-8.

+Alternatively, client secret can be saved using docker environment variables as well.

 # Adding key for encryption/decryption